Hiya, folks, we are back and greetings and welcome.

 But a lot of members of Congress have been doing it for years.

-So that's uh understandable why Mickey Edwards would have uh a bit of a problem that did take him out.
+So that's understandable why Mickey Edwards would have a bit of a problem.

-And then after that, it's on to Harvard.
+And then after that, it's on to Harvard and all the other things associated there.

-This this appears in the UK Guardian.
+This appears in the UK Guardian.

-The findings come just before the release of the government's long-awaited renewable energy strategy, which aims to cut the UK's greenhouse gas emissions by 20% over the next 12 years.
+The findings come just before the release of the government's long-awaited Renewable Energy Strategy, which aims to cut the UK's greenhouse gas emissions by 20% over the next 12 years.

-This is the second such poll like this I've seen, where a majority of not just the UK, in this case it's UK, a lot of people throughout the entire European Union are not buying the notion that it's their fault.
+This is the second such poll like this I've seen, where a majority of not just the UK, in this case, it's UK, a lot of people throughout the entire European Union are not buying the notion that it's their fault.

 And one of the reasons is that they have been suffering the consequences a lot longer than we have.